tetricky/sqlite-backup/README.md

 #### Usage Note

-Using the default settings, which are to backup locally, with a retention of two (see retention note), the container acts as a periodic (set by cron) database dump.
+Using the default settings, which are to backup locally, with a retention of three (see retention note), the container acts as a periodic (set by cron) database dump.
 In order to provide effective backup this dump must be included as part of a wider backup scheme.
 Alternatively a non-local rclone storage system may be used, and retention increased, to provide a simple backup scheme from this container alone.

-Retention is set by `FILES_TO_KEEP` (default `2`).
+Retention is set by `FILES_TO_KEEP` (default `3`).
 This works very simply and retains `FILES_TO_KEEP` number of files in the rclone storage backend (local filesystem by default).
 The first file is `report` This provides a basic log of the last backup run.
-Subesquent files are timestamped dumps of the sqlite database. `FILES_TO_KEEP` of `1` will only save the report (for testing purposes), A `FILES_TO_KEEP` of `5` would save the report and 4 timestamped database dumps.
+The second file is the `init` directory, where the setup files are stored.
+Subesquent files are timestamped dumps of the sqlite database. `FILES_TO_KEEP` of `2` will only save the report (for testing purposes), A `FILES_TO_KEEP` of `5` would save the report and 3 timestamped database dumps.
 A `FILES_TO_KEEP` of `0` retains all files uploaded to the storage backend.

 The periodicity of backups (set by `CRON`) in conjunction with the number of files retained will determine the period that backups will cover.
 Further archive or backups of these files (I use [Borgmatic](https://torsion.org/borgmatic/)) should be used to ensure the backup coverage that is required.